 How to use an image as a link.

 Open a link in a new browser window

 How to open a link in a new browser window, so that the visitor does not have to leave your Web site.

 How to link to a mail message (will only work if you have mail installed).

 Another mailto link.

-How to use an anchor URL with an id attribute (the name attribute is not supported in HTML5).
+How to link to an element with a specified id within a page (the name attribute is not supported in HTML5).

 HTML tutorial: HTML Links